 Until the 1970’s Saint Mary’s School encompassed grades one through nine, but when junior highs were being replaced by middle schools, our ninth grade was eliminated and a 5-year-old kindergarten was added.
 In 1998 a 4-year-old kindergarten was added to the school, and in 2013 a 3-year-old kindergarten was opened.

 In 1998 our new gym was dedicated in memory of Monsignor Charles J. Baum, who served as pastor from 1952 to 1973, and in 2000 our original gym - Gallivan Hall - was beautifully restored and became an elegant space suitable for meetings, lectures, banquets, and the peforming arts.
 In 2001 the Jamile J. Francis Athletic Field was dedicated, in 2006 Pazdan Hall was reopened after a $2.2 million renovation, and in 2018 two new classrooms were added to Sacred Heart Hall for Spanish and French instruction.
 Our science and computer labs are state of the art, and the entire campus is served by a fiber optic network.

-During the 2000-2001 school year, Saint Mary's School celebrated its 100th Anniversary, and we gave thanks to God that during our first century several thousand students learned here about the Lord Jesus, their fellow students, and themselves and acquired in our school a solid acadmic formation for future success.
+We give thanks to God that during our first 120 years several thousand students learned here about the Lord Jesus, their fellow students, and themselves and acquired in our school a solid academic formation for future success.
 From time to time our alumni return to Saint Mary's to recall their student days, to renew old friendships, and to thank our dedicated faculty and staff for preparing them for the future.
 Today, more than a century after its founding, Saint Mary’s Catholic School continues to fulfill its mission of forming students in tradition, virtue, and excellence to live as faithful disciples of the Lord Jesus Christ.